stassa/thelma/README.md

 Where a term `V/T` means that the variable V is bound to the term T.

 During learning, the body literals of a metarule instantiated by the metasubstitution are proved.
-If the succeeds, the metasubstitution is added to an abduction store.
+If the proof succeeds, the metasubstitution is added to an abduction store.
 At the end of learning the metasubstitutions in the abduction store are projected onto their corresponding metarules to form the clause of the hypothesis.

-For instance, the example metasubstitution above would be be projected onto the _unchain_ metarule to add the following clause to the learned hypothesis:
+For instance, the example metasubstitution above would be projected onto the _unchain_ metarule to add the following clause to the learned hypothesis:

 ```